- All Implemented Interfaces:

 The global optimal solution is when x is all ones, which has a maximal value of 10*n.
 This search landscape also has a local optima when x is all zeros, which has a value of 8*n.
 Only bit vectors with at least 3/4 of the bits equal to a one are within the attraction basin of the global optima.

-method implements the original maximization version of the Trap
+The value method implements the original maximization version of the Trap

 problem, as described above.
 The algorithms of the Chips-n-Salsa library are defined for

 minimization, requiring a cost function.
-The cost
+The cost method implements the equivalent

 as the following minimization problem: minimize cost(x) = 10*n - f(x), where f(x) is the Trap